-- Preparation of cases for trial. - Provision of legal advice. - Representation of legal advice. - Counseling. - Filing fees and other necessary court costs. - Mediation between the program participant and the owner or person(s) with whom the participant is living (only ESG and CoC). - Credit repair (only ESG and CoC), including: - Credit counseling. - Accessing a free personal credit report. - Resolving personal credit problems. - Other services needed to assist with critical skills related to household budgeting and money management. - Case management includes the following types of contact: home visits, office visits, meeting in a location in the community, or phone calls (at least one visit per month must be in person).
+- Counseling. - Filing fees and other necessary court costs. - Mediation between the program participant and the owner or person(s) with whom the participant is living (only ESG and CoC). - Credit repair (only ESG and CoC), including: - Credit counseling. - Accessing a free personal credit report. - Resolving personal credit problems. - Other services needed to assist with critical skills related to household budgeting and money management. - Case management includes the following types of contact: home visits, office visits, meeting in a location in the community, or phone calls (at least one visit per month must be in person).
 Programs should use the Case Management Tool as a guide for their case management services to program participants.
-Meeting times, place and frequency should be mutually agreed upon by both the participant and case manager. - CoC and ESG RRH programs must meet with participants at least once per month to assist the participant in long-term housing stability.
-Program staff must conduct an annual assessment of service needs. - The program will evaluate the household for continued eligibility every three months or as changes are reported in household income and housing stability.
+Meeting times, place and frequency should be mutually agreed upon by both the participant and case manager. - The program will evaluate the household for continued eligibility every three months or as changes are reported in household income and housing stability.
 To continue receiving homelessness prevention and rapid rehousing assistance, the household must demonstrate: - Lack of resources and support networks.
 The household must continue to lack sufficient resources and support networks to retain housing without program assistance. - Need.
 The program must determine the amount and type of assistance that the household needs to (re)gain stability in permanent housing. - For ESG, at the 12-month annual recertification, the client's income must be at or below 30% Area Median Income.